stratomercata/stratomercata-website/source/_videos/strato-mercata-show-2025.10.08.md

 Where like a year ago, it felt like the crypto was sort of peripheral to the problems with the world.
 And now it feels like it's like a big part of the solution.
 It's very strange.

-And everyone sort of acknowledges that, you know, like Donald Trump Jr. Donald Trump Jr. was there.
+And everyone sort of acknowledges that, you know, like [Donald Trump Jr.](https://en.wikipedia.org/wiki/Donald_Trump_Jr.) was there.
 Like that's a big changeover.
-You just feel, you know, like some weeks ago, like Putin made his comments about like how the United States was trying to use stablecoins to export American inflation, which is probably true.
+You just feel, you know, like some weeks ago, like [Putin](https://en.wikipedia.org/wiki/Vladimir_Putin) made his comments about like how the United States was trying to use stablecoins to export American inflation, which is probably true.

 But it's like that's a big turnaround.
 It's like a from the top policy as opposed to just.
 And you felt that at the conference as well.

 [[7:03]](https://www.youtube.com/watch?v=15MltoqMjZU&t=423s) **Bob:**
 Well, I mean, that wasn't new on the Bitcoin conference side.
-So I was in Nashville 2014 and Vegas, sorry, 2014, 2020, 2024.
+So I was in Nashville 2014 and Vegas, sorry, 2024.
 And then this July in Vegas.

-So in Nashville last year, you had Trump, RFK Jr. And then this year you had both Trump boys, Don Jr. and Eric were both there.
+So in Nashville last year, you had [Trump](https://en.wikipedia.org/wiki/Donald_Trump), [RFK jr](https://en.wikipedia.org/wiki/Robert_F._Kennedy_Jr.).
+And then this year you had both Trump boys, [Don Jr.](https://en.wikipedia.org/wiki/Donald_Trump_Jr.) and [Eric](https://en.wikipedia.org/wiki/Eric_Trump) were both there.
 And oh, my goodness, I'm forgetting his name from the UK.
 That will come to me in a second.

+*(Bob was thinking of [Nigel Farage](https://en.wikipedia.org/wiki/Nigel_Farage))*

 But yeah, and also, you know, like tons of other Congress people and state level stuff.
 Like that's been a real theme well in advance on the Bitcoin side.
 I mean, I guess essentially because you've just already got that monetary store of value use case.

 It's like getting into these boring ETF, you know, treasury company, government level adoption sort of stuff that's happened earlier than on the Bitcoin side than more generally.
-But yeah, also, I mean, obviously, like the Trumps have got their world liberty nonsense going on and got to be pumping that one.
+But yeah, also, I mean, obviously, like the Trumps have got their [World Liberty](https://worldlibertyfinancial.com/) nonsense going on and got to be pumping that one.

 [[8:28]](https://www.youtube.com/watch?v=15MltoqMjZU&t=508s) **Victor:**
 Well, actually, that's a good transition.
 So, you know, we couldn't internally we were trying to decide whether the conference was more boring or more crazy than usual.
 You kind of have talked about the boring elements, I guess, you know, more institutional.